Deaadman/UniversalTweaks/PatchNotes.md

 	- [**Disable Breath Effects**](https://github.com/Thekillergreece/DisableBreathEffect) - by [**Thekillergreece**](https://github.com/Thekillergreece) and [**zeobviouslyfakeacc**](https://github.com/zeobviouslyfakeacc)
 	- [**TLD_NonPotableToiletWater**](https://github.com/Ezinw/TLD_NonPotableToiletWater) - by [**Ezinw**](https://github.com/Ezinw).
 - Now requires [**ModSettings**](https://github.com/DigitalzombieTLD/ModSettings) as a dependent mod.
+	- Players can enabled or disable breath effects
+	- Players can change the snow shelther daily decay rate
+- Added a left-handed option for animations (experimental) - Suggested by [**Romain**](https://github.com/RomainDeschampsFR).
+- Added localization support for [**ModMenu**](https://github.com/Deaadman/ModMenu).
 - Removed both `Wintermute` and `Expansion` menu items from the Main Menu if they aren't installed.
+- Swapped the original MRE texture with a new Brown MRE - Suggested by **Bisexual Bastard**.
 - Flashlights no longer flicker if no aurora is active.
 - Flashlights no longer spawn with 100% charge, it's now completely random.